Faculty in Residence Call for Applications

 - Limited number of meals to use in the Residence Halls to dine with students

-- Live-in partners, dependents and pets (pursuant to UNT Housing policy) may reside with the faculty in residence.
+- Live-in partners, dependents and pets (pursuant to UNT Housing and Residence Life policy) may reside with the faculty in residence.
 Partners will be required to pass a background check prior to moving in

 - The opportunity to teach in the residence hall in which you reside

 - Two-year commitment with a very limited opportunity for a one-year extension, determined in the Fall semester of the second year.
 Extensions are rare, and will only be granted based on exemplary performance AND a clear and innovative written proposal to improve the program.

 - Extension requests must be made, in writing to both the Honors College Assistant Director for Student Life and Director of Residence Life, by October 1 of the second fall semester of term of service.

 - In a letter of intent please address your motivation for applying for the Faculty in Residence position and what you feel you can contribute to a residential community and the students living in it.